brandonocasey/npm-preset/README.md

   }
 }
 ```

-Then run that command with `npmp echo`
+Then test it by running that command with `npmp echo`

-* You can use a `*` character to specify scripts ie: `build:*` will run `build:test` and `build:js` but not `build:js:other` or `build`
-* Use `npmp --help` to see what else it can do
+### adding scripts via presets

 The real magic happens when you add a preset, such a `npm-preset-awesome`.
 This will allow you to run scripts from that preset!
-For instance if that preset implemented `build:something:awesome` and you run it with `npmp build:something:awesome` it will run as an npmp script for the current project with all paths local to the current project!
+For instance if that preset implemented `build:something:awesome`.
+You can then run it with `npmp build:something:awesome` (if its installed).
+It will then run as an npmp script for the current project with all paths local to the current project!

 ## How is it so much faster?

-1. It is optomized for performance
+1. It is optimized for performance
-1. It had much less overhead than npm
+1. It has much less overhead than npm
 1. It does everything it can asynchronously
-1. If it finds out that one npmp command is running another, and that command does not have any special shell operations.
-It doesn't create a child.
-Instead it uses the npmp function and passes it the arguments that it would habe run in a child.
-Since nodejs take about 80ms to startup this saves us all of that time!
+1. It detects when a sub-command is simple and runs npmp as a function in the same instance of nodejs.
+This saves 100ms (node takes 80ms to startup on its own).
+I command is simple when:

+* npmp is the first binary being run
+* The command does not contain shell operations: `&&`, `||`, etc..

-## What is this?
+## What is this and why do we need it?

+`npm` has a great task runner that via `scripts`, but trying to manage them between projects is painful.
+For JavaScript the build pipeline is a beast of its own.
+It often has bugs, improvements, and changes that need to be made constantly.
+For organizations with Many projects this usually means a PR for every project.
+With `npmp` and `presets`  [greenkeeper][greenkeeper-website] can do all the work for you.

-This takes npm scripts and makes them sharable across projects.
-This prevents updating projects that all follow similar guidelines individually.
-Think of it in the same vain as a "linter preset" similar to how eslint or babel has presets, but instead of just being for linting it is for your whole build pipeline.
+Think of this as the same thing as `npm` `scripts` but sharable across projects.
+Similar to how `eslint` or `babel` has presets, but instead of just being for linting or translating it is for your whole build pipeline.
 Examples of how this would help:

 * A bug was introduced in an update to a build tool
 * Linter rules were updates (this would be a major version if the rules became more strict)
-* You want to switch to a tool that produces better dist files
+* You want to switch to a tool that produces better `dist` files
 * Nobody has an up to date build pipeline as changes happen so often
 * A bug was found in the build pipeline for a lesser used feature

-## Why do do need this?

-npm has a great task runner that it calls scripts, but trying to manage them between projects can be a pain.
-For JavaScript the build pipeline is a beast of its own and it often has bugs, improvements, and changes that need to be made constantly.
-At my job we manage this through a `yeoman` generator, but that means that every one of our packages needs a pull request for every single change.
-Eventually things fall behind.
-This project seeks to rectify that by making it a portable package that will be easily updated.

 ## Configuration

-Right now `npm-preset` is only configuratble via `package.json` feel free to submit a pr if you think we should have more or you think that the options are lacking.
+At the moment `npm-preset` is only configurable via `package.json`.
+Feel free to submit a PR if you think we should have more or you think that the options are lacking.

 ### Presets:

-By Default `npm-preset` will automatically search for any presets with the following name `*npm-presets-*` and attempt to add those scripts to its script list.
+By default `npm-preset` will search for presets in `dependencies` and `devDependencies` using the regex: `*npm-presets-*`.
+Then it will add those scripts to its script list.

-> Note that it will only search through `dependencies` and `devDependencies`.
-If you have a locally installed package that is not in there, you will have to add the preset.
+> Note: If you have a locally installed package that is not in there, you will have to add the preset.

-If you want to configure a preset or which presets are used you should add an `npm-preset` key at the root of `package.json`.
-You can then add a `presets` array that will take the full name of the package `some-preset`, or the shortname in the cases were the package name follows the convention `npm-preset-something` could be listed as `something`.
+If you want to configure a preset a preset, choose which presets are used, or have a local preset.
+You should add an `npm-preset` key at the root of `package.json`.
+You can then add a `presets`  array that will take the full name or the shortname.
+The full name would be the entire package name.
+The shortname can be added if the package name follows the convention.
+Example:
+`npm-preset-something` could be listed as `something`.

 Example: (you would not want to include the same preset twice, this is just for reference)